 Lin Shi is a PhD student in the Emmett Interdisciplinary Program in Environment and Resources at Stanford University.
-Her current research focuses on supply chain sustainability of the Information and Communication Industry (ICT).
+Her current research focuses on the supply chain sustainability in the Information and Communication Industry (ICT).

 Prior to joining Stanford, Lin was an environmental engineer at Apple, where she worked on environmental metrics.
-From 2012-2014, she worked as a graduate research assistant for the Yale Center for Industrial Ecology conducting analysis on by-products, energy and heat sharing of paper and sugar manufacturing facilities.
-In 2013, she worked on energy efficiency strategy at the Boston Medical Center’s Energy Management Office as part of the Environmental Defense Fund Climate Corps Fellowship Program.
+From 2012-2014, as a graduate research assistant in the Yale Center for Industrial Ecology, she conducted analysis of by-products, energy and heat sharing of paper and sugar manufacturing facilities.
+In 2013, she was an Environmental Defense Fund Climate Corps Fellow assigned to the Boston Medical Center’s Energy Management Office, where she helped to develop energy efficiency strategy.

 Current Research and Scholarly Interests

 My area of research is supply chain sustainability of the Information and Communication Technology (ICT) industry.
 My research objective is to explore approaches to evaluating, communicating, and mitigating the life cycle environmental impacts of ICT products, focusing specifically on supply chains.

 1. How can we establish a baseline to compare ICT companies’ environmental footprints with regard to the material, form, and functionality of their products, using the Life Cycle Assessment (LCA) framework?